nautobot/nautobot/nautobot/docs/installation/nautobot.md

 The instructions will guide you through the following actions:

-- Establish a Nautobot root at `/opt/nautobot`
+- Establish a Nautobot root directory for the application environment
 - Create a `nautobot` system account
 - Create a Python virtual environment (virtualenv)
 - Install Nautobot and all required Python packages